peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.

-### RoundToExponentExact
-    public EDecimal RoundToExponentExact​(int exponentSmall, ERounding rounding) Returns a decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.

-**Parameters:**

-* <code>exponentSmall</code> - The parameter <code>exponentSmall</code> is not documented
- yet.

-* <code>rounding</code> - The parameter <code>rounding</code> is not documented yet.

-**Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### RoundToIntegerExact
-    public EDecimal RoundToIntegerExact​(EContext ctx) Returns a decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+    public EFloat RoundToIntegerExact​(EContext ctx) Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.

 **Parameters:**